 Marriage counselling

 Marriage counselling is a type of therapy that is designed to help married couples improve their communication and resolve conflicts in their relationship.
-This therapy aims to create a safe and non-judgmental space where couples can explore their thoughts and feelings, identify patterns of behaviour that may be contributing to their problems, and develop strategies for improving their relationship.
+This therapy aims to create a non-judgmental space where couples can explore their thoughts and feelings, identify patterns of behaviour that may be contributing to their problems, and develop strategies for improving their relationship.

 Mentalisation-based therapy